kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 <div class="text-center">

   <p>
-  Dirty Works is a jazz group I formed a few years ago when I started running jazz jams.
+  We're a straight ahead, swing, bop, & soul jazz group based in the Bay Area.
+I formed a few years ago when I started running jazz jams.
 This group includes an ongoing mix of Bay Area players.
-We have some standing members and keep a rolling cast of characters to keep the group fresh or handle things when someone is out.
+We have some standing members and keep a rolling cast of characters to keep the group fresh, size up or down to the gig, or handle things when someone's out.
   </p>
   <p>
-  Dirty Works plays mix of songs in different styles.
+  Dirty Works plays mix of songs in various styles.
 We're rooted in swing & bebop but mix it up moving in and out of hard-bop, soul, funk, groove, latin, and other jazz vibes all night.
   </p>

   <h3>Regular Gigs & Jams</h3>